 Household Spending MoM in Norway averaged 0.23 percent from 1979 until 2022, reaching an all time high of 16.10 percent in January of 2000 and a record low of -10.90 percent in January of 1995.
 This page includes a chart with historical data for Norway Household Consumption MoM.
-Norway Household Consumption MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.
+Norway Household Consumption MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.